JamyJones/Pastebin/paste.md

-Chinese translation: 她很漂亮。
+Chinese translation: 他很帅。
-Pronunciation: Tā hěn piàoliang.
+Pronunciation: Tā hěn shuài.
-English translation: She is beautiful.
+English translation: He is handsome.

+If you'd like me to create more sentences, let me know the word count or context you'd like to practice! 😊